 The IADC PDC Drilling Bits Classification Code system, developed by the International Association of Drilling Contractors, has been the representative voice of drillers worldwide since 1940.
 This system has enabled drillers to exchange information using standard nomenclature and dull grading methods for PDC drill bits and tricones.
 This system is not as widely used for PDC drill bits as for tricones, as the IADC system for tricones is used worldwide.
 However, it’s helpful to know the specifications for PDC drill bits.

-Polycrystalline diamond materials, for use in polycrystalline diamond compact (PDC Drill Bits) bits, are one of the most important material advances for oil drilling tools in recent years.
+Polycrystalline diamond materials, used in polycrystalline diamond compact bits, are among the most important material advances for oil drilling tools in recent years.
 Fixed-head bits rotate as one piece and contain no separately moving parts.
 When fixed-head bits use PDC cutters, they are commonly called PDC bits.
 Since their first production in 1976, the popularity of bits using PDC cutters has grown steadily, and they are nearly as common as roller cone bits in many drilling applications.

 IADC Code For PDC Drilling Bits Classification System

 IADC PDC Drill Bits Classification System Codes consist of 4 characters:

 The First Character Of IADC PDC Drilling Bits Code

 The first letter of the IADC Classification Code For PDC bits describes the PDC body material, and it is either: